nikogura/nikogura.com/EngineeringStandards.md

 kubectl apply -k <url>
 ```

 Under no circumstances should anyone apply unevaluated resources to clusters.

+Download the code, and build it locally if needed.
+Use `helm template` rather than `helm install`.  `kubectl apply` is for play, not production.

 Read through every line and understand how they apply to your infrastructure and affect your security posture.

+Check the results into Git, and have somethign like (FluxCD)[https://fluxcd.io] apply it to the cluster.

 ### Control Repositories